Midoryuu/gplaycli/README.md

 	                        Where to put the downloaded Apks, only for -d command -dc DEVICE_CODENAME, --device-codename DEVICE_CODENAME
 	                        The device codename to fake
+	  -ts TOKEN_STR, --token-str TOKEN_STR
+                        	Supply token string by yourself, need to supply GSF_ID at the same time
+  	  -g GSF_ID, --gsf-id GSF_ID
+                        	Supply GSF_ID by yourself, need to supply token string at the same time
 	  -t, --token           Instead of classical credentials, use the tokenize version
 	  -tu TOKEN_URL, --token-url TOKEN_URL